Liuyang fireworks

-Liuyang fireworks, a specialty of Liuyang City in Hunan Province, People's Republic of China, includes firecrackers and fireworks, with a history dating back to the Tang dynasties and Song dynasties.
-Its production skills were selected into the first batch of China's national intangible cultural heritage representative projects list.
+Fireworks are a specialty of Liuyang city in Hunan Province, People's Republic of China, with a history dating back to the Tang and Song dynasties.
+Liuyang's production skills were selected into the first batch of China's national intangible cultural heritage representative projects list.

-Feature
+Liyuang accounts for approximately 60% of the country's domestic firework production and 70% of its exports.
+In 2025, the industry reached an output value of roughly 50.58 billion Yuan (7.4 billion USD).

+Features

 The production of Liuyang fireworks uses traditional handcraft techniques, utilizing locally sourced materials such as paper, saltpeter, sulfur, charcoal, and red and white clay.
 The process involves 12 steps and 72 procedures.
 With advancements in modern technology, new safe, eco-friendly products have been developed, including smokeless fireworks, cold light fireworks, daytime fireworks, and indoor or stage fireworks, achieving world-class standards.
 Additionally, ignition methods have evolved from traditional manual lighting to remote-controlled systems, with firing sequences fully managed by computer programming.